I opened my inbox this morning and saw three new emails like this:

 That usually involved copying and pasting discussions into Google Docs and Sheets, and plenty of frustrating searches through email threads.

 Then we started asking for key info through a typeform—things like name, email, article summary, and links to sample writings.
 Check it out here, and leave us your idea if you’ve got one:

 This helped us collect key info, but it still took some copy-paste to keep records ordered in one place.
-That place used to be a Google Sheet, but it had some limits.
+That place used to be Google Sheets, but it had some limits.
 Like not being able to add photos, attachments, or multiple tags within a single cell.

 Airtable fixed all of that.
 It’s like a Google Sheet on steroids.
 Or a database for non-SQL speakers.

 Now we keep track of all our content in Airtable—from landing pages to blog articles to help center how-tos.
 We tag every page and post with a persona, use case, primary job-to-be-done, and other keywords.
 More on that below.

 So why not keep potential content ideas here too?
 That was the integration lightbulb.